Gruszkojados/PF/README.md

 # PF
 My private repo

+Some commands:

-For deploy:
+    for deploy:
         firebase deploy --only hosting:lifidio

+    for build:
+        ng build --prod